 Chilean common hake (Merluccius gayi gayi) is a demersal species inhabiting Chilean waters.
 The Chilean common hake fishery takes place between the northern boundary of the IV Region and parallel 41°28.6' S in the X Region.
 The fishery

-- To promote the adoption and implementation of a recovery plan for the fishery with clear objectives, timelines and catch rules that allow the stock to move towards the target biological reference point by April 2018.
+- To adopt and implement a recovery plan for the fishery with clear objectives, timelines and catch rules that allow the stock to move towards the target biological reference point by April 2018.

 - To minimize, and eventually eliminate, under-reported fishing and illegal trade of hake in the artisanal portion of the fishery by April 2022.